Instagram B2B Marketing: Strategies, Examples & How to Measure It

 Why should B2B businesses leverage Instagram marketing?

-• Reach specific target audiences: With Instagram’s advanced targeting options (ads, hashtags, interests, locations), B2B companies can zero in on niche segments, from healthcare executives to SaaS founders.
+• Reach specific target audiences: With Instagram's advanced targeting options (ads, interests, locations), B2B companies can zero in on niche segments, from healthcare executives to SaaS founders.

 • Aids in recruitment and employer branding: Instagram is a powerful platform to highlight culture, values, and employee stories.
 This helps attract top talent and build trust with future hires who want to see the people behind the brand.
-For example, HubSpot has an entire account dedicated to its team.

 What does the setup of an effective B2B Instagram account look like?